 If you care about making sure no one is put off from applying to Cambridge then GET INVOLVED.
 You could be part of helping others to realise what a fantastic place John’s is to live and study.
 There are a number of initiatives throughout the College and the University that aim to diversify our community and generally heighten educational aspirations.
 It doesn’t matter what kind of background you yourself come from either – anyone can get involved in Access work if they have the passion and enthusiasm to encourage students to apply.
-Kiran, your JCR Access Officer is keen to hear from anybody who wants to help out, or anyone with new ideas.
+Leia, your JCR Access Officer is keen to hear from anybody who wants to help out, or anyone with new ideas.

 How to get involved:

 - Sign up at the John’s Fresher’s Fair.

 - Sign up to the John’s Access mailing list by emailing Megan, the college’s employed Access Officer on firstname.lastname@example.org.

 - Contact Leia for more information on email@example.com.

 - Check out the John’s JCR Access Facebook page!
 Give us a like as well.
 Shameless self-promotion.